Generic Name: olanzapine (oh-LAN-za-peen)

 - Olanzapine comes with an extra patient information sheet called a Medication Guide.
 Read it carefully.
 Read it again each time you get olanzapine refilled.

-- Olanzapine is usually given as an injection at your doctor's office, hospital, or clinic.
+- Olanzapine is given as an injection at your doctor's office, hospital, or clinic.
+Contact your health care provider if you have any questions.

 - If you miss a dose of olanzapine, contact your doctor right away.